ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 The command above also binds the local directory to the container so that data can be shared between them.
 On Level 1 systems, ``<local_base_dir>`` is usually the topmost directory (e.g., /lustre, /contrib, /work, or /home).
 Additional directories can be bound by adding another ``--bind /<local_base_dir>:/<container_dir>`` argument before the name of the container.

 .. attention::
-   * Be sure to bind the directory that contains the experiment data.
+   Be sure to bind the directory that contains the experiment data!

 When binding two directories, it is helpful to give them the same name.
 For example, if the host system's top-level directory is ``/glade``, users can create a ``glade`` directory in the container: